laurilehmijoki/s3_website/README.md

 #### Creating a new CloudFront distribution

 When you run the command `s3_website cfg apply`, it will ask you whether you want to deliver your website via CloudFront.
-If you answer yes, command will create a CloudFront distribution for you.
+If you answer yes, the command will create a CloudFront distribution for you.

 #### Using your existing CloudFront distribution